 Leaving plants in those plastic pots isn’t necessarily a disaster, but it’s a missed opportunity.
 A simple ceramic pot can make that big Bird of Paradise or Monstera look less like an impulse purchase on your way out of Ikea, and more like a thoughtful addition to your living room décor.
 And if you’re nervous about repotting, don’t worry.
 You can leave your plant in that plastic pot for now.
 (You’ll need to repot it eventually once it grows enough, but we can worry about that later.)
 Just get a slightly larger decorative pot and slip the plastic pot inside as a liner.
 As a bonus, this makes watering even easier because you don’t need to worry about drainage and you can easily do everything in the sink if you want.

-If you want to upgrade your indoor greenery, all you need is the right pot or planter.
-We found some of the best options, all conveniently available on Amazon, for any sort of plant: Trios of tiny pots for windowsill mini-succulent gardens; colorful and patterned containers that work on desktops, coffee tables, and end tables; plant stands for the crown jewel of your plant collection; along with hanging planters, outdoor planters, vases and more.
+If you want to upgrade your indoor greenery (and zhuzh up your décor at the same time), all you need is the right pot or planter.
+To save you some time from looking at a lot of wrong pots, we scoured Amazon to find some of the best options for any sort of plant: Trios of tiny pots for windowsill mini-succulent gardens; colorful and patterned containers that work on home-office desks, coffee tables, and end tables; plant stands for the crown jewel of your plant collection; along with hanging planters, outdoor planters, vases and more.

-A hexagonal rose-gold pot may be predictably millennial, but the bold geometric shape should make any succulent pop, and it’s practically asking to be placed on a windowsill where the angled sides can catch the light.
+A hexagonal rose-gold pot may be predictably millennial, but the bold geometric shape should make any succulent pop.
+It’s practically asking to be placed on a windowsill where the angled sides can catch the light.

 These tiny, marble pots include bamboo trays to capture water and soil leakage.
 Fill the pastel set with a trio of mini succulents.